vidister/gimp-web/content/about/meta/translating.md

 4. To have different titles (translated title as well):
     * Add the same `slug` metadata to both files:
-        add `slug: unique-slug-name` to both original and translation file
+        add `slug: some-slug-name` to both original and translation file.
     * Then each file can have different titles.

 ## Locate the Article You'll Translate